 How Should Cities Set Goals to Address Housing Affordability?

-Housing affordability is on everyone’s mind, especially in cities.
+Housing affordability is on all of our minds, especially in cities.
 Rents are rising faster than incomes, housing production has not kept up with demand, and, in many cities, more and more households are rent burdened – spending more than 30% of their income on housing.